Jacklaw441/GROMACs_Custom-ForceField/README.md

 -Manually add in "bridged" topology parameters.
 ACYS-SF4 bonds, angles, dihedrals must be added.
 Alternatively, define a "super-residue" that is 4 ACYS and SF4 all in one.
 BUT, this will then require adding in the protein backbone bonds for the ACYS alpha and carbonyl carbons.
 I like the current apporach.

 -573PRO and 574ACYS creates a chain break...
 I have no idea why?
 573PRO must be editted to be regular, and bonds, angles, dihedrals between the two should be defined manually.
+    - Huzzah.
+The first ACYS will always cause a chain break.
+The workaround is to label all ACYS as CYS2, a disulfide CYS instead.
+The proper protonation and chains are made by GROMACS, however, you will need to edit the charges and atomtypes of these residues manually.
+Bridge bonds will still be added manually, but that is not different anyway.